-IN issuing this text-book for the use of students of the Oriental Esoteric Society of the U. S. A., it may be advisable to say a few words on its general scope.
+N issuing this text-book for the use of students of the Esoteric Brotherhood of the U. S. A. it may be advisable to say a few words on its general scope.
 My object has been to present in an orderly sequence the "First Principles" upon which a balanced and symmetrical knowledge of Occultism rests, and to point out the essential connection between this and a pure, true life.

 In order not to swell the work into an inconvenient size, many points that require further elucidation to the mind of the reader are but briefly touched upon, and may be too scantily treated.
-This can hardly be avoided as my object is to condense as much as possible, comsistently with clearness; and, besides, books can never explain as lucidly as the living teacher.
-In the commonest art or science, the teacher or master is indispensable, much more so with the greatest of all arts and sciences-the Art of Living and the Science of Wisdom or the Sacred Science.
-All readers of this book, therefore, are invited to correspond with the teachers of the O. E. S. on practical questions and on individual and personal problems.
+This can hardly be avoided as my object is to condense as much as possible, consistently with clearness; and, besides, books can never explain as lucidly as the living teacher.
+In the commonest art or science, the teacher or master is indispensable, much more so in the greatest of all arts and sciences-the Art of Living and the Science of Wisdom or the Sacred Science.
+All readers of this book, therefore, are invited to correspond with the teachers of the E. B. on practical questions and on individual and personal problems.

 I wish to express my thanks to all those who have helped me in the work and from whose writings I have quoted, directly or indirectly.
-My deepest gratitude is due to my revered Master, Dr. A. de Sarak, the Thibetan Adept who first opened my eyes to the truths of Esoterism, and from whose lessons I have quoted extensively throughout the book.

-The instruction is graduated to meet the needs of those who have familiarized themselves with the ordinary Oriental teachings; it is in no way exhaustive but suggestive, and if it stimulates the ardor and inspires the will of the disciple to attempt greater and ever steeper heights, it will not have failed in its object.
+The instruction is graduated to meet the needs of those who have familiarized themselves with the ordinary Oriental teachings; it is in no way exhaustive but suggestive, and if it stimulates the ardor and inspires the will of the disciple to attempt greater and ever steeper heights, it will have accomplished one of its objects.